impleum/ImpleumBitcoinFullNode/README.md

 The node can run on the Bitcoin and Impleum networks.
 Impleum Bitcoin is based on the [NBitcoin](https://github.com/MetacoSA/NBitcoin) project.

-For Proof of Stake support on the Stratis token the node is using [NStratis](https://github.com/stratisproject/NStratis) which is a POS implementation of NBitcoin.
+For Proof of Stake support on the Impleum token the node is using [NStratis](https://github.com/stratisproject/NStratis) which is a POS implementation of NBitcoin.

 [.NET Core](https://dotnet.github.io/) is an open source cross platform framework and enables the development of applications and services on Windows, macOS and Linux.
 Join our community on [discord](https://discord.gg/AyV8Ssa).